 The primary function of the Energy Management Department at The University of Alabama is to ensure that the University manages its utilities as effectively as possible.
 Our objective is to contribute to the financial stability of the University by efficiently managing the University’s energy use, while maintaining a quality environment that is conducive to work and study.
 Performance goals are established that reduce the consumption of energy and promote continuous improvement.
-The performance goal target is to reduce energy consumption per square foot of campus building space by 2 percent per year thru 2015.
+The performance goal target is to reduce the normalized energy consumption per square foot of campus building space by 2 percent per year thru 2020.

 Primary functions of the Energy Department include: